Samar2170/archivus-v2/archivus/Readme.md

 5. Get Signed Url to Download Files
 6. Use as static file server for your frontends

+##### Setup
+1. Create Master User
+2. Each user dir will have .userinfo file

 ##### Usage
-1. Archivus uses a UploadDirectory as its root directory
+1. ArchivusV2 uses a HomeDirectory as its master directory
-2. Each user has his own master directory inside the UploadDirectory
+2. Each user can have his own master directory inside the MasterDirectory
 3. User can create/manage his own filesystem inside the master directory